stianmikelsen/markdown-cv/index.md

 ## Education

 `Aug 2007- Jun 2012` __MSc Specialization in Artificial Intelligence from the Norwegian University of Science and Technology (NTNU)__
+- GPA of 4.5
+- In parallel with the degree in computer engineering, Stian followed the subjects of industrial economics, where he also obtained the final master's thesis

 `Jun 2006- Jun 2007` __Heimevernets Befalskole (Officer's training school)__